BeatrisIlieva/django-gems/README.md

 ### I. End Users

-1. #### Shopping Cart and User Registration
+1. #### User Models:

-Items added to the shopping cart are stored in the session, ensuring a seamless and personalized experience for both logged-in and non-logged-in users.

-#### Guest Checkout

-- **Adding to Cart:**
+- Implemented two distinct user models:
+  - logging credentials
+  - personal details

+- Change Email functionality
+- Change Password functionality
+- Change Personal Details functionality
+- Detele Profile functionality
+- Logout functionality

+2. #### Shopping Cart:
+##### Adding to Cart:
+- After successfully adding items to the shopping bag, customers are redirected to their personalized shopping cart.
+This feature-rich page provides a detailed overview, including information about the quantity of each product, the total price based on the selected quantity, and the overall order total.

+- Customers have the flexibility to adjust the quantity directly on the shopping cart page.
+Increasing or decreasing the quantity dynamically updates both the displayed total price and the inventory quantity in real-time.
+- For added convenience, if a product is added for a first or a second time from the product page, a quantity of one is automatically appended.
+Conversely, using the 'Update Quantity' button to set the quantity to zero removes the product from the shopping cart.
+Customers can also add as much quantity as available in the inventory, ensuring a flexible and tailored shopping experience.
-  Non-registered users can add items to their shopping cart without creating an account.
-The selected items will be stored in the session.
+- Non-registered users can add items to their shopping cart without creating an account.

-- **Purchase Process:**
+  - When users add items to their shopping cart, a cart is created in our database and linked to their current session key.
+This session key serves as a temporary identifier.
+  - Our system is designed with dedicated settings and functions to ensure that the session key remains associated with the user's cart and account even after completing the registration process.
+  - After a customer completes the registration, they will be redirected back to their shopping cart.
+All the items they had selected before registering will still be there, ready for them to proceed with their purchase.
+##### Purchase Process:
-  To complete a purchase, users need to register, providing personal details and valid card information during the checkout process.
+- To complete a purchase, users need to register, providing personal details and valid card information during the checkout process.
+> [!NOTE]
+> Please note that completing the registration process is necessary for finalizing the purchase and ensuring a secure transaction

 #### User Registration